-

 What types of funds can be offered to retail clients?

 Some funds can only be offered to a limited circle of experienced investors, such as professional investors or qualified investors.
-On the contrary, some funds can be offered to a wide range of investors, who are called retail investors.
+On the other hand, some funds can be offered to a wide range of investors, who are called retail investors.

 The following types of funds can be offered to retail investors:

-• money market funds, which may have the form of a standard or an alternative investment fund,
+• money market funds, which may be in the form of a standard or an alternative investment fund;

-• public special funds (special fund of securities, special fund of alternative investments and special real estate fund)
+• public special funds (special securities funds, special alternative investment funds, and special real estate funds);

 -